lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 A base pair step where hydrogen bonds and stacking interactions, the two main mechanisms responsible for hybridisation, are highlighted by arrows.
 ```

 In addition to hydrogen bonding, duplexes are stabilised by interactions acting between the aromatic rings of consecutive nitrogenous bases (see [](#fig:HB_stacking)).
-These so-called base stacking interactions have a hydrophobic nature that is complemented by van der Waals and dipole-dipole termsthat contribute significantly to the stability and structural integrity of the DNA molecule.
+These so-called base stacking interactions have a hydrophobic nature that is complemented by van der Waals and dipole-dipole terms that contribute significantly to the stability and structural integrity of the DNA molecule.
 Rather counterintuitively, there is now ample evidence that base stacking is at least as important for duplex stability as base pairing, if not more (see *e.g.* [](doi:10.1093/nar/gkj454), [](doi:10.1016/j.plrev.2017.11.012), and [](doi:10.1038/s41565-023-01485-1)).

 (box:stacking)=
 :::{hint} Measuring the stacking strength